JetBrains/teamcity-documentation/topics/configuring-finish-build-trigger.md

 The _finish build trigger_ starts a build of the current build configuration when a build of the selected build configuration is finished.
 If the "_Trigger after successful build only_" checkbox is enabled, a build is triggered only after a successful build of the selected configuration.

-To monitor builds in other build configurations and trigger a build if these builds change, please see [this option](configuring-schedule-triggers.md#Build+Changes) of the schedule build trigger.
+>To monitor builds in other build configurations and trigger a build if these builds change, please see [this option](configuring-schedule-triggers.md#Build+Changes) of the schedule build trigger.

+## Triggering Settings

 In most of the cases, the finish build trigger should be used with snapshot dependencies, that is the current build configuration where the trigger is defined should have a direct or an indirect snapshot dependency on the build configuration selected in the trigger.
 If there is no snapshot dependency, the following limitations exist:
 * It is likely that a build of the build configuration being triggered will not have the same revisions as the finished build even if both configurations have the same VCS settings.